Abstract analogues of flux as symplectic invariants: Symplectic mapping tori

 \begin{proof} By projecting to $T$, one sees that any disc must be contained in a fibre.
 There, it is a map $(D,\partial D) \rightarrow K \times K$ which is holomorphic for $(-J_{f,p+1/2}) \times J_{f,p+1/2}$, and has boundary on the diagonal.
 By the doubling trick already mentioned in Example \ref{th:graph}, such discs correspond to $J_{f,p+1/2}$-holomorphic spheres in $K$. \end{proof}

 As a consequence, the Floer cohomology of each of our submanifolds with itself is canonically isomorphic to its ordinary cohomology.
 The other Floer cohomology groups are:

 Dually, one can write

 The proofs of these isomorphisms are straightforward in the Morse-Bott formalism from Section \ref{subsec:clean}.
-For instance, consider \eqref{eq:two-points}: one takes $J_{\Delta_1,\Delta_2,t} = J_\Delta$ to be the constant family, in which case the same argument as in Lemma \ref{th:project} shows that there are no non-constant holomorphic strips, immediately reducing the situation to ordinary Morse theory on $\Delta_1 \cap \Delta_2$ (to be precise, one has to check that the local coefficient system $o_C$ on each component $C \subset \Delta_1 \cap \Delta_2$ is trivial; but that is clear since locally near $C$, the geometry splits as a product of base and fibre).
+For instance, consider \eqref{eq:two-points}.
+One takes

+to be the constant family, in which case the same argument as in Lemma \ref{th:project} shows that there are no non-constant holomorphic strips, immediately reducing the situation to ordinary Morse theory on $\Delta_1 \cap \Delta_2$ (to be precise, one has to check that the local coefficient system $o_C$ on each component $C \subset \Delta_1 \cap \Delta_2$ is trivial; but that is clear since locally near $C$, the geometry splits as a product of base and fibre).
 The remaining isomorphisms are proved in exactly the same way.